KrishnaMehta123/Suggestedits/docs/Engagements/rcs-messages/create-message/rcs-message-editor.md

 Refer to [Fallback SMS](https://docs.clevertap.com/docs/rcs-messages#fallback-sms) for more details.

-***

-# 🎉 **This version will NOT cause the React child error.**

-If you'd like, I can also:

-✔ Validate the rest of your RCS document for React/MDX hazards ✔ Rewrite all nested lists into ReadMe-safe lists
-✔ Check all hyperlinks and headings for MDX compatibility

-Just say: **“Check the whole doc”**.

 ## RCS Template Types

 CleverTap provides three types of RCS templates.
 Each supports text, personalization through placeholders, and interactive buttons.